Clara-Richter/ANLY521--Group-Project/README.md

 To run the program, call main.py and the file path of the text file you want translated.
 There are 4 options you can run:

 #### Summarize:
+This will generate a summary printed in the terminal of the text file.
 ```
 $ python3 Code/bin/main.py --indir Data/test_text.txt --...
 ```

 #### Definitions:
+This will generate the text with definitions for terms found in the text printed in the terminal.
 ```
 $ python3 Code/bin/main.py --indir Data/test_text.txt --...
 ```

 #### Entities:
+This will generate a list in the terminal of the medical name entities and if they are a chemical or a disease.
 ```
 $ python3 Code/bin/main.py --indir Data/test_text.txt --...
 ```

 #### Label Entities:
+This will output a file called output.html in the root folder.
+The file will contain the highlighted medical name entities related to a chemical or disease in the text.
 ```
 $ python3 Code/bin/main.py --indir Data/test_text.txt --...
 ```